 - Stripe Credit Card

 Note: The Total Amount field is not required.
-It might be useful for users to know how much they’re paying for the services or goods.
+It might be helpful for users to know how much they’re paying for the services or goods.

-Once you’re done with your payment form customization, it’s time to enable Stripe Payment functionalities.
+Once you’re done with your payment form customization, it’s time to enable Stripe Payment form functionalities.

-As you can see from the image above, you can give users the option to enable recurring payment from your order form directly.
+As you can see from the image above, you can enable users to enable recurring payments from your order form directly.

-On the payment description field, you can enter the service or goods description.
+You can enter the service or goods description in the payment description field.
 This will appear on the user’s bank payment details for the services/goods purchased.

 In the Stripe Payment Receipt, enter an email field where you receive Stripe email payment notifications.

-If you check the “enable recurring subscription Payment” box, then new setting fields will emerge.
+If you check the “enable recurring subscription Payment” box, new setting fields will emerge.

-Completing each field is never a rocket a science, here’s what you need to do:
+Completing each field is never rocket science; here’s what you need to do:

-In the Plan field above, you need to enter a title for the recurring subscription plan.
-This could be whatever name your services or goods is.
+In the Plan field above, you must enter a recurring subscription plan title.
+This could be whatever name your services or goods are.

 Next, select the recurring period.

-Select the right option from the drop-down menu.
+Select the correct option from the drop-down menu.

-And lastly, in the customer email field (this is a required field) you need to select an email field from your form where the customer can be reached.
+And lastly, in the customer email field (a required field), you need to select an email field from your form where the customer can be reached.

-However, creating your Stripe Payment form is just one side of the task, making sure your order form is not leading to cart abandonment is another thing.
+However, creating your Stripe Payment form is just one side of the task; ensuring your order form is not leading to cart abandonment is another.

-Below, we’re going to briefly mention some of the factors that lead to customers leaving your payment form without completing the order.
+Below, we’ll briefly mention some factors that lead to customers leaving your payment form without completing the order.

-After all the steps involved in creating your Stripe payment form, it will be disappointing to see customers not completing their orders.
+After all the steps in creating your Stripe payment form, it won’t be very pleasant to see customers not completing their orders.

 There are lots of reasons for cart abandonment.
 Here we’re going to look at issues associated with online payment forms.

-For several factors, customers complains about these 5 reasons mostly:
+For several factors, customers complain about these five reasons mostly:

-As with most online tools, before activating your Stripe Payment form lives on your blog, make sure to have tested it.
+As with most online tools, before activating your Stripe Payment form on your blog, ensure you have tested it.

-To learn more about how to test the Stripe Payment form before going live on your blog, read this post.
+Read this post to learn more about how to test the Stripe Payment form before going live on your blog.

 Accepting payment online is a must-have for an eCommerce site.
 And having multiple payment options is the ideal best business practice.

-Even if you have a PayPal payment option enable on your website, adding Stripe as another payment solution is never a bad idea.
+Even if you have a PayPal payment option enabled on your website, adding Stripe as another payment solution is never a bad idea.

-If you’re looking for an easier no techy solution to add the Stripe payment form to your website, I have given you all the steps involved in this post.
+If you’re looking for a more straightforward no, techy solution to add the Stripe payment form to your website, I have given you all the steps involved in this post.